How Long Does Sex Should Last – Normal Intercourse Duration

 Studies on sexual intercourse time duration indicate that average penetrative sex typically lasts between 2.5 to 7 minutes.
 Important to note – this measurement only includes the actual penetration phase, not foreplay or other intimate activities that may occur during a sexual encounter.

-Despite these statistics, there’s no universal standard for how long sex normally lasts.
+Despite these statistics, there’s no universal standard for how long sex lasts typically.
 Every individual and couple experiences different sexual patterns based on various factors.
 If your experiences don’t match these timeframes, there’s no reason for concern – human sexuality exists on a broad spectrum.

 Multiple elements influence how long sexual activity lasts.
 These include: